realtime-sanitizer/rtsan/doc/review.md

-# RealtimeSanitizer (RADSan)
+# RealtimeSanitizer (RTSan)

 ## Document Purpose

-This doc is mostly intended for LLVM project code reviewers, but it's also for anyone interested in how RealtimeSanitizer (RADSan) works and how it will be integrated upstream.
-Its aim is to add higher-level context as a supplement to RADSan's upstream pull requests.
+This doc is mostly intended for LLVM project code reviewers, but it's also for anyone interested in how RealtimeSanitizer (RTSan) works and how it will be integrated upstream.
+Its aim is to add higher-level context as a supplement to RTSan's upstream pull requests.

 ## Background